jaredchristiantelano/Telano-Jared-Christian-P._PA2_2ECE-A/README.md

 **Divisible By 3 Problem**

-**Description:** In this problem, a 10x10 ndarray was created with values of the square of the first 100 positive integers.
-Then, the elements of the array are then filtered, retaining elements that are divisible by 3, and replacing other numbers with zeroes.
+**Description:** In this problem, NumPy library was imported first.
+Then, a 1D array with positive integers from 1 to 100 was created.
+The 1D array was then shaped into a 10x10 2D array using the function .reshape().
+The values in that 2D array was then squared.
+After creating the needed array, a function that checks whether the element in that array is divisible by 3.
+If the element is divisible by 3, the number is retained.
+If not, the element is returned as 0.
+The function returns the new array, where elements that are divisible by 3 are returned.

 **Code**